stripe-archive/stripe-demo-connect-kavholm-marketplace/README.md

 The marketplace is generic with the notion of `buyers`, `sellers` and `transactions` for sold goods and the basic workflows are provided showcase how to use Payments and Connect together.

-Sellers are onboarded using [Stripe Connect Express](https://stripe.com/connect/express) which gives sellers a Stripe account connected to the marketplace.
+Sellers are on-boarded using [Stripe Connect Express](https://stripe.com/connect/express) which gives sellers a Stripe account connected to the marketplace.
 When funds are accepted by the marketplace via card payments, the funds are routed to the seller's Stripe accounts as a part of each marketplace transaction.

 See a hosted version of the [demo](https://rp9wf.sse.codesandbox.io/) in test mode or [fork on codesandbox.io](https://codesandbox.io/s/github/auchenberg-stripe/stripe-sample-connect-global-marketplace/tree/master/client-only/client)